arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/functional-sequences-of-learning-interactions/response-consequence-contingencies/two-types-of-differential-reinforcement-contingencies.md

 ![Figure 2562.
 The two main types of differential reinforcement for corrects and errors](../../../../../../assets/images/TECKSFig2562.png "Figure 2562.
-The two main types of differential reinforcement for corrects and errors"){.image-inline}
+The two main types of differential reinforcement for corrects and errors"){: .image-inline}

 *Figure 2562.
 The two main types of differential reinforcement for corrects and errors*